-One of the most awesome and spectacular beaches that is in Maharashtra along the Konkan coast is Ganpatipule.
+One of the most awesome and spectacular beaches that are in Maharashtra along the Konkan coast is Ganpatipule Ratnagiri.
 A major attraction for pilgrims from all walks of life.
 The temple of Swayambhu Ganesh is visited by thousands of people every year to pay respect.
 Beach lovers and those who want some peace of mind away from the hustle and noise of the city are frequent too.
-Not just the clean beaches, sun and sand is known but coconut and mangroves are in abundant as well.
+Not just the clean beaches, sun and sand are known but coconut and mangroves are in abundance as well.
 It’s the best place to leave your life far behind and just slow down a little to laze around and explore.
 Rejuvenate or reinvent yourself.

 Is a small village locate at 1 km from Ganpatipule.
 It’s the birth place of the renowned Marathi poet Kavi Keshavsut.
 We can visit the house it’s now converted into a student’s hostel and still has a memorial of the poet making our visit worth it.

 This small beautiful village is ideal to spend time aloof and relax.
 A great fair is organised during Maha Shivratri when pilgrims from the nearby villages and faraway place come to visit the old Shiva Temple.
 This village is to the north of Shastri river.